Childbirth - Pregnancy

 6. Stay active

-Exercise has incredible and well-documented physical and mental health benefits, which is why it’s so important for new moms to get moving.
+Exercise has incredible and well-documented physical and mental health benefits, which is why it’s so important for new parents to get moving.
 If you’re nervous about how this may affect breastfeeding—don’t be.
 Here’s a handy rundown on what you should know about exercise and breastfeeding

 Staying active doesn’t mean you have to fit a two-hour workout into your everyday routine.
 There are a lot of great ways to get moving that don’t involve going to the gym or turning your home into one.
 An easy way to include daily exercise into your working-from-home schedule is to plan a walk right before or after lunch.
 If you’re up for it, bring the little one with you.
 Then, pop in some headphones and put on your favorite album or podcast.
-The movement and fresh air will keep your blood flowing and re-energize you for the afternoon—plus you’ll get some vitamin D while you’re out and about.
+The movement and fresh air will keep your blood flowing and re-energize you for the afternoon — plus you’ll get some vitamin D while you’re out and about.

 If walking outside isn’t an option due to the weather, try working in a wake-up morning yoga routine before or after your first nursing or pumping session of the day.
 The important thing is to commit to an active goal that’s enjoyable for you—whether it’s dancing around the kitchen or investing in a Peloton bike.